Panfactum/stack/packages/infrastructure/wf_spec/README.md

 This can make it much faster to quickly iterate on workflow logic.

-The below snippet shows an example of mounting and running a custom script on top of the Panfactum devenv:
+The below snippet shows an example of mounting and running a custom script on top of the Panfactum devShell:

 ```hcl
 # Attach the scripts to a ConfigMap so we can mount them in the workflow spec